citrez/Everything-I-Know/thing-to-do.md

 1. Check Elis coverage initiation idea.
     1. Find data of historical initation.
     1. Find a websites to scrape new initiations from.
-1. Enter kaggle compentitions
+1. Enter a kaggle compentition
 1. Read and finish coding books.
     1. Python data sci handbook
 1. Explore survival analysis.
-1. get something onto AWS
+1. Get a datebase onto AWS